boukew99/boukew99/README.md

 Having fun in Godot Engine.
 Trying C and raylib.

-I have some MIT addons, demos and projects for Godot Engine for educational purposes, but can also be used as is.
+I have some MIT addons, demos and projects for Godot Engine for learning purposes, but can also be used as is.

 Also #SaveSoil
 <!---